 In one of Martin Luther King, Jr.’s last sermons before he was assassinated in 1968, he provided some very distinct advice on how much you should spend on a car.
 It was part of a

-King’s sermon — and its inclusion in a RAM Trucks ad from last year’s Super Bowl — was certainly timely, given today’s political climate, and the controversy surrounding non-violent player protests during the National Anthem.
+King’s sermon — and its inclusion in a RAM Trucks ad from the 2018 Super Bowl — was certainly timely, given today’s political climate, and the controversy surrounding non-violent player protests during the National Anthem.

 “The Drum Major Instinct” contains 155 words that RAM Trucks’ ad agency — Highdive— used along with the imagery in the 30 second advertisement, which we’ve quoted from the speech in its entirety from Stanford University’s catalog of MLK’s sermons and public speeches: